knpuniversity/symfony2-series/knpu/controller-shortcuts.rst

 Hmm, routing right above the controller?
 Interesting!

-But like all routing - we have to be import it before it works.
+But like all routing - we have to import it before it works.
 Open up the ``routing.yml`` file in the bundle, copy the ``event.yml`` import line and change the key so its unique.
 To import annotation routes, just point the resource at the ``Controller`` directory and add a type option: